danslinky/danslinky.co.uk/docs/resumes/markdown/index.md

 ## Introduction

-An experienced and knowledable Platform, Site Reliability, and DevSecOps Engineer.
+I'm an experienced and knowledable Platform, Site Reliability, and DevSecOps Engineer.
 In my previous roles I have contributed to the design, development, and maintenance, and leveraged my skills in container orchestration to ensure high availability, performance, and security of the platform, as well as to enable the deployment and integration of machine learning models and services.

 I also collaborated with other engineers, product managers, and stakeholders to identify and resolve technical issues, improve processes, and deliver value to the users and the organisation.
 I prioritise maintainability, scalability, and observability, ensuring that my solutions are not only functional but also well-documented, and I like to foster a culture of continuous learning, skill development and knowledge sharing.